 “Good Contract, Bad Deal” Explained

-If you joined any of our recent online events or read some of our content this past year, you have heard us talk about a phenomenon we see all too often in the indirect services arena: good contract, bad deal.
+If you joined any of our recent online events or read some of our content this past year, you have heard us talk about a phenomenon we see all too often in the indirect services, cost reduction, and procurement specialist arena: good contract, bad deal.

-As a Procurement/Souring professional, you likely manage a broad spectrum of expenses, with “simple widgets” at one end and “complex services” (e.g. uniform rental, waste and recycling, pest control, security services, sanitation services, etc.) at the other.
+As a Sourcing/Procurement specialist, you likely manage a broad spectrum of expenses for cost reduction, with “simple widgets” at one end and “complex services” (e.g. uniform rental, waste and recycling, pest control, security services, sanitation services, etc.) at the other.

 At the “simple widget” end of the spectrum, good contracts tend to deliver on their promise of better costs, even with minimal subsequent oversight and management.
 After all, there are fewer factors—in comparison to “complex services”—to erode your efforts after the deal is signed.

-Without dedicated and vigilant management of complex indirect services, a good contract won’t be worth the paper it’s written on.
+Without dedicated and vigilant cost reduction management of complex indirect services, a good contract won’t be worth the paper it’s written on.

 You will find yourself with a good contract in a file folder on your computer, and a bad deal in reality.